 - We believe that recovery from suicidal thoughts and suicidal behaviours is possible.

 - We believe that suicide can be prevented through open and direct conversations.
-We call this Real Talk.

 We work locally and nationally with communities, organisations and individuals, helping them to become ready, willing and able to effectively support someone at risk of suicide, experiencing a mental health problem, or someone who self-harms.